 For a more detailed explanation of how the TPS works, take a look at the section: What Does The Throttle Position Sensor Do?

 Common Symptoms Of A P0122 Trouble Code

 Since the fuel injection computer relies on the throttle position sensor to know when you've stepped on or off the accelerator pedal, when the TPS fails, engine performance will suffer.

 You'll see one or more of the following symptoms:

 - Check engine light illuminated with a TPS trouble code.

 What Does The Throttle Position Sensor Do?

-When the throttle plate is closed (for example, you've got your foot off the accelerator pedal), the signal voltage is about 0.4 to 0.9 Volts DC.
+What's important to know and remember is that at closed throttle position (for example, you've got your foot off the accelerator pedal), the TPS signal voltage is about 0.4 to 0.9 Volts DC.

 Now, as the throttle plate opens, the throttle position sensor signal voltage increases.
 At wide open throttle (WOT), the TPS signal voltage is around 4.5 Volts.